OrganismalSystemsBiology/signal_view/README.md

 ![freq_domain_powers_timeseries](README_resource/freq_domain_powers_timeseries.png)

 This plot shows the time series of the percentage of delta- (blue line) and theta-power (orange line) domains.
 The X-axis is the epoch number centered at the selected epoch.
-The ratio of the theta/delta-power (thick orange line) is also presented with ticks on the righty-axis.
+The ratio of the theta/delta-power (thick orange line) is also presented with ticks on the right y-axis.

 #### Video window
 ![video_window](README_resource/video.png)